maelswarm/magsearch/README.md

 ## Flags ##

-  Launch.
   Add an option -t flag to launch with SOCKS.

   ```
 magsearch "blade runner"